 Participation in a course is possible only if you have registered for the course via OASE.
 In the first quarter, the registration deadline is set at the end of the first lecture week.
 In the remaining quarters, this deadline is in the week before the lectures start.
+Furthermore, the Graduate School would like to encourage you to enroll in time for your courses, this is mainly due to plannings issues in the past.
+This 'preferred' registration deadline is 15 days before the start of classes.

 During the registration period, and in the first two lecture weeks, it is possible to withdraw from the course via OASE yourself.
 Outside this period, you should contact the lecturer and the study advisor if you wish to withdraw.
 (The lecturer has no authorization to register or deregister students in OASE.)